Frozen food: Effectiveness

-Freezing is an effective form of food preservation because the pathogens that cause food spoilage are killed or do not grow very rapidly at reduced temperatures.
+Freezing is an effective form of food preservation because the pathogens that cause food spoilage are either killed or do not grow very rapidly at reduced temperatures.
 The process is less effective in food preservation than are thermal techniques, such as boiling, because pathogens are more likely to be able to survive cold temperatures rather than hot temperatures.
 One of the problems surrounding the use of freezing as a method of food preservation is the danger that pathogens deactivated (but not killed) by the process will once again become active when the frozen food thaws.

 Foods may be preserved for several months by freezing.
 Long-term frozen storage requires a constant temperature of -18 C or less.

 Defrosting

 To be used, many cooked foods that have been previously frozen require defrosting prior to consumption.
 Preferably, some frozen meats should be defrosted prior to cooking to achieve the best outcome: cooked through evenly and of good texture.

 The defrost system in freezers helps the equipment to perform properly, without thick layers of ice developing, thus preventing the evaporator coil from absorbing heat and cooling the cabinet.

 Ideally, most frozen foods should be defrosted in a refrigerator to avoid significant growth of pathogens.
 However, this can require considerable time.

 Food is often defrosted in one of several ways: